I’m a massage therapist who believes in a holistic approach to healing.

-So with this in mind I set out to become like those women who helped me help my child when I thought all hope was lost.
-I became a therapist and never looked back at the corporate world.
-It is with great pride that I massage to heal both the spirit and the body.
-I have found something I love to do and that is why I excel.
+With this in mind, I set out to become like those women who helped me and my child when I thought all hope was lost.
+I went on to obtain my certification in Massage Therapy, become a member of the American Massage Therapy Association, and never looked back at the corporate world.
+It is with great pride that I massage to heal both spirit and body.

 During your session, I let my intuition guide me as I navigate through each muscle to bring the body peace and harmony.
-With each session I strive to engage patients in the massage.
+I also strive to engage patients in the massage process.
 As I evaluate the muscle tissue, I give explanations and encourage muscle awareness.
-Know your body.
-Know yourself.
 Knowledge of self is the best way to achieve good health.